Loading

 Community opposition reaches a boiling point

 Public hearings draw overflow crowds.
-Opposition centers on three themes: wildfire evacuation (Broadway is the primary egress road for a canyon town), scale incompatibility (six stories in a Victorian small town), and tenant displacement from the existing shopping center.
+Opposition centers on three themes: wildfire evacuation (Broadway is the primary egress road for a canyon town), scale incompatibility (six stories in a Victorian small town), and tenant displacement from the existing commercial site.

-Opposition organizers file recall petitions against Mayor Lisel Blash and Vice Mayor Stephanie Hellman, citing their handling of the Mill Creek project.
-A recall election is called for November 4, 2025.
+Opposition organizers target Mayor Lisel Blash and Vice Mayor Stephanie Hellman over their handling of the Mill Creek project, culminating in the November 4, 2025 recall election.

 November 4, 2025